 Why Root Canals Can Be A Saving Grace

 At some point in our lives, we’ve all heard the term ‘root canal’ and had it equated to something terrible or unpleasant to endure.
-Consider the number of times the phrase “I’d rather have a root canal then…” some onerous event that the individual is making it clear they’d avoid in favor of this universally feared procedure.
-The fact of the matter is that root canals are a relatively routine procedure that is usually performed pain-free, and in fact help to relieve ongoing pain in patients who receive them.
+Consider the number of times the phrase “I’d rather have a root canal than…” some onerous event that the individual is making it clear they’d avoid in favor of this universally feared procedure.
+The fact of the matter is that root canals are a relatively routine procedure that is usually performed pain-free, and in fact, help to relieve ongoing pain in patients who receive them.
 If you’ve ever wondered exactly what’s involved in a root canal, read on to find out more.

 So What Is A Root Canal Exactly?